 A bad IVR experience will definitely encourage people to spread negative comments about your company.
 And as we already talked about in a previous article, you should never underestimate the power of online reviews.

-If anything is not clear to you, then it is likely that your customers will also have the same problems, and will struggle with your IVR system – which will only lead to negative feedback.
+Our tip: Triple check your IVR system well in advance before customers use it to allow enough time for correcting mistakes and ensuring your logic is spot-on.
+If anything is not clear, then it is likely that your customers will also have the same problems, and will struggle with your IVR system – which will only lead to negative feedback.

 3. Information not being available

-According to a research by Gartner, by 2020 85% of customers will manage their brand interactions without speaking to a single human.
+According to a research by Gartner, 85% of customers will manage their brand interactions without speaking to a single human by 2020.

 It’s no surprise then that businesses have started to utilize self-service options on their websites for customers to try before they get in contact with customer service.
 Self-service options have become ever more popular over the last few years, as it means companies can set up a knowledge base or an FAQ on their website, which is far simpler to manage than other methods.